autistic-symposium/blockchain-science-py/magick-py/README.md

 #### Proving that the secret key Regev encryption scheme supports plaintext inner product

-This experiment shows that given a cipher `c` and a message vector `m0`, `c -> c1` can be transformed such that it also encrypts the inner product of `m0` and a plaintext vector `k` of size `m` and element modulo `p`.
+This experiment shows that given a cipher `c` and a message vector `m0`, `c -> c1` can be transformed such that it also encrypts the **inner product** of `m0` with a plaintext vector `k` of size `m` and element modulo `p`.

-Because of noise growth with the vector `k`, fine-tuning the initial parameters is crucial for the message to be successfully retrieved.
+Because of **noise growth** with the vector `k`, fine-tuning the initial parameters is crucial for the message to be successfully retrieved.
 More specifically, to guarantee correct decryption, the following must hold:

 ```
 k * e0 < mod / (2 * p)